typed-xlsx

 Report mode

 Report mode produces a plain worksheet range.
 Rows are written directly into the sheet with no native Excel table object.
-Summary rows can appear below the data, flat column groups can generate runtime-driven columns, and multi-value columns can expand a single logical row into multiple physical rows.
+Summary rows can appear below the data, structural groups and dynamic columns are supported, and multi-value columns can expand a single logical row into multiple physical rows.

 This is the right choice when you need: